Vernon Wells (baseball)

-Vernon Michael Wells III (born December 8, 1978) is an American former professional baseball center fielder.
+Vernon Wells III (born December 8, 1978) is an American former professional baseball center fielder.
 He played in Major League Baseball (MLB) for the Toronto Blue Jays, the Los Angeles Angels of Anaheim, and the New York Yankees.

 Wells has appeared on three All-Star teams in his career, been awarded three Gold Glove Awards, and one Silver Slugger Award.
 He is second all-time for the Blue Jays in career hits, doubles, runs, RBI and total bases, and fourth in home runs, behind Carlos Delgado, José Bautista, and Edwin Encarnación.

 Early years

 Wells was born in Shreveport, Louisiana, to Vernon Wells, Jr. and grew up in Arlington, Texas, where his family moved in 1988.
 His father played in the Canadian Football League and is an accomplished painter.
 In 1993, Wells entered Arlington's Bowie High School where he played quarterback on the football team and was an outfielder on the baseball team.
 In his senior year, he batted .565 with seven home runs and 20 runs batted in (RBI).
 Before entering the Major League Baseball Draft, Wells signed a letter of intent to attend the University of Texas at Austin to play baseball and football (as a wide receiver).